dozieaji/code-challenge/README.md

 ## Assumptions
 	Considering the Use case for the project.
-There's a need for embedded database and that's why I used H2 Database.
+There's a need for embedded database and that's why I used embedded H2 Database.
 And since multiple concurrent browser sessions are supported and the database objects reside on the server, the amount of concurrent work is limited by the memory available to the server application.

 ##Design and technolies used and reasons